Jackie Reed, MS, DC

 Donna Kitchen, LCSW

-Donna has been in practice for 46 years.
-She earned her Bachelor of Arts degree from Douglass College at Rutgers University in 1969 and her Masters in Social Work from George Warren Brown School of Social Work at Washington University, St. Louis, MO in 1973.
+Donna was born May 2, 1947, in Camden, NJ.
+She earned a Bachelor of Arts degree from Douglass College at Rutgers University in 1969 and a Master of Social Work from Brown School of Social Work at Washington University, St. Louis, MO, in 1973.
+Following her education, Donna became licensed as a clinical social worker (LCSW) in MO and devoted her professional life to her work as a psychotherapist.

 The Carla Cunningham Foundation